godfried/sanlam-interview/EVALUATION.md

 The ability to inspect the internal state of the system at runtime can be essential for diagnosing what is the cause of poor performance or system failures.
-Some possible ways to achieve this are: profilers, memory analyzers and debuggers.
+Some possible ways to achieve this are profilers, memory analyzers, and debuggers.

 ### Auditability

 #### Audit Logging

 In the banking world, comprehensive audit logging is essential.
-All critical events, changes and actions in the system should be recorded.
+All critical events, changes, and actions in the system should be recorded.
 For example, in our case, all withdrawal attempts and their outcomes should be logged.
-Fine-grained details should be included in the logs such as IP addresses, user IDs and timestamps.
+Fine-grained details should be included in the logs such as IP addresses, user IDs, and timestamps.

-#### Immutable Log Storage

-Audit logs should be stored in a secure and tamper-proof (or at least tamper-evident) manner to ensure their integrity and authenticity.
-Some solutions for this are: append-only log files, write-once storage systems or blockchain-based technology.

 ### Cost Efficiency